 Siam Paragon / ICONSIAM

 The tour we took started from the Siam Paragon Mall and on the way back we could choose whether we want to get off at ICONSIAM or Siam Paragon.
 It doesn’t really matter which one you choose as both shopping malls are really huge and full of interesting shops to see.
 The market tours are usually finished by early afternoon which gives you plenty of time to wander around the malls and explore some of the best places to shop in Bangkok.

 It’s odd to say that shopping malls are one of the best places to visit in Bangkok but they really are.
 They serve as a social hub for both locals and tourists and it’s worth visiting at least one if you’re in Bangkok.
 You can easily spend a few hours exploring all the shops and trying the best Thai dishes in the food courts.

 Did you know that there is a unicorn themed cafe in Bangkok?
 Ever since I’ve seen photos of this place on Instagram it was on my bucket list.
 The Unicorn Cafe is filled with pink and blue oversized furniture and fluffy unicorns, it’s like all your childhood dreams are coming true!

-The Ancient City is spread over a Thailand-shaped area exceeding 200 acres, it’s almost impossible to see everything in just only one day.
-You can find more than 120 attractions across the land consisting of replicas of temples, palaces, pavilions, floating markets and Buddha images.
-The area is full of gorgeous gardens, fountains and ponds and it has a really peaceful and relaxed vibe.
+The Ancient City is spread over a Thailand-shaped area exceeding 200 acres so it’s almost impossible to see everything in just only one day.
+You can find more than 120 attractions across the land consisting of replicas of temples, palaces, pavilions, floating markets, and Buddha images.
+The area is full of gorgeous gardens, fountains, and ponds and it has a really peaceful and relaxed vibe.

 Although the ticket is quite pricy – 700 baht (22 USD) per person – it’s really worth every cent.
 Since the attractions are scattered across a huge area it’s not possible to see them on foot but you can get a free bicycle at the entrance which makes exploring a lot easier.